 a little more about me...

-I was assistant editor and then acting editor of International Arts Manager magazine, before becoming an editor at the Society of London Theatre, where I spent six years reviewing West End shows, interviewing actors and directors and learning where to stand at the after-show party in order to get first dibs on the canapés.
+I was assistant editor of International Arts Manager magazine, before becoming an editor at the Society of London Theatre, where I spent six years reviewing West End shows, interviewing actors and directors and learning where to stand at the after-show party in order to get first dibs on the canapés.

 In 2012 I turned freelance and veered my writing towards travel and food, taking on commissions for titles including The Guardian, The Independent, The Telegraph, FRANCE magazine, Adventure Travel, Living France and BBC Travel.